WANG-Tingyu/ShareNetwork-Fabric/README.md

 - Backend: https://github.com/WANG-Tingyu/ShareNetwork-Fabric.git
 - Frontend: https://github.com/WANG-Tingyu/txfabric-app.git
 - Demo: https://youtu.be/K3EcpkUQH8I
+:star2: **Found this repository helpful?** Light it up with a star and make my day! :wink:
+---
 This is a platform based on Hyperledger Fabric connecting multiple parties (in a distributed network).
 Each party owns data assets in 3 categories: i) public, ii) shared and iii) private.
 There is a need to exchange shared data assets between certain parties via secured channels on the platform.
 These information is highly sensitive and shall not sit in a centralized 3rd party server.
 Any modification of the shared information shall be shared within the same channel and audit trailed.
 Data security is the key and unauthorized alternation to the shared data asset shall be prohibited and any intend action should be traceable.

 ![F0](images/f0.png)